 (6) For sheet piles used as secondary elements, further verification may be omitted if all the following conditions are met:

-wall thickness of the sheet piles: ≥ 10 mm;
+— wall thickness of the sheet piles: ≥ 10 mm;

-pressure difference acting on the sheet piles: ≤ 40 kN/m2, corresponding to 4 m differential water head;
+— pressure difference acting on the sheet piles: ≤ 40 kN/m2, corresponding to 4 m differential water head;

-clearance between the primary elements is not more than 1,8 m for U-piles and 1,6 m for Z-piles.
+— clearance between the primary elements is not more than 1,8 m for U-piles and 1,6 m for Z-piles.

 (7) It may be useful to have the secondary elements shorter than the primary elements.
 Shortening of the secondary elements should be checked in accordance with prEN 1997-3.